wp-document-revisions/wp-document-revisions/readme.txt

 = Block Usage =

-The block version of the widget called `Latest Documents` can be used on pages or posts.
-It cannot be converted to or from a shortcode block as there is no equivalent.
+The block version of the widget called `Latest Documents`can be used on pages or posts.
+It cannot be converted to or from a shortcode block.

-== Block supports properties ==
+= Block supports properties =

 Additionally, later versions of WordPress provide for blocks to support additional display attributes that will be applied to the block on rendering *if the theme allows it*.

 These attributes are align, color, spacing and typography and these attributes have been added to all blocks.

 == Translations ==